yattavit/yattavit.github.io/README.md

 - Coordinated production activities with manufacturing technicians, process, equipment, automation and industrial engineers to meet daily and monthly manufacturing goals through the efficient use of manpower, material, and machine

 ## Courses
+- DeepLearning.AI: **Natural Language Processing** with Classification and Vector Spaces
 - Heicoders Academy AI200: **Applied Machine Learning**
 - Udemy, The Complete **SQL** Bootcamp: Go from Zero to Hero
 - LinkedIn Learning **SQL** Essential Training